 John has litigated asbestos cases resulting from occupational, environmental and household exposure, receiving verdicts in hundreds of matters.
 Most recently, John was lead trial counsel in a welding fume verdict for the plaintiff on behalf of a welder who developed manganism from exposure to welding fumes.
 He won the first affirmed jury verdict in the United States for a domestic, asbestos-exposed mesothelioma victim in the Marie Granski case and achieved the first verdict in the United States against SCAPA US, the former manufacturer of asbestos-containing dryer felts.
 John also worked as lead trial counsel in the Harlow trial group, cited as a top 100 case of the year by The National Law Journal, and litigated a personal injury case against a tobacco company for a plaintiff harmed by the use of asbestos in cigarette filters.

-John is recognized as an AV® rating by Martindale-Hubbell® and serves as a frequent guest speaker at asbestos litigation-related seminars.
+John is recognized as an AV® rated attorney by Martindale-Hubbell® and frequently serves as a guest speaker at asbestos litigation-related seminars.